samathaluca/new-lazycamp/test.md

 1. Sorting options

 Select the different sorting options from the menu one by one, confirm that the products are sorted in the orders selected.

+The details of search sorting options are the same as for campspot page.
+There is felxibility and scope to attract different types of customers.

+DIFFERENT APPEAL to older and experienced campers used to booking by phone versus younger, dynamic online savvy users who may expect to find and book what they want onlin with secure payment without needed to pick up the phone.

+* Up arrow postioned in the bottom right of page and jumps users back to the page top when clicked

 2. Product cards